bytecodealliance/cargo-component/README.md

 today is effectively limited to creating components that runtime and tooling developers can use to test their implementations.

+## WASI Support

+The current WASI preview does not yet support the WebAssembly component model.

+For that reason, `cargo component` currently targets `wasm32-unknown-unknown` by default.

+Once a WASI preview is available that supports the component model, `cargo component` will target WASI by default at that time.

 ## Installation

 To install the `cargo component` subcommand, first you'll want to install